DanTappan/VISCA-Game-Controller/README.md

 Sample configuration files are included for VMix and for OBS.

 ## PyCharm pyinstaller settings

 The following settings for pyinstaller under PyCharm work to build the program.
-I use [InstallForge](https://installforge.net/) to build the installer.
-There is a template InstallForge file as part of the distribution, but it will probably require editing.

 Program:
 ```